 College Holds First Virtual Academic Council, Plans to Scale up E-learning

-The College held its first virtual quarterly Academic Council meeting on 28th May, 2020 bringing together Principals from the 71 Campuses, Heads of Departments and Senior Managers from the Headquarters.
+The College held its first virtual quarterly Academic Council meeting on Thursday 28th May, 2020 bringing together Principals from the 71 Campuses, Heads of Departments and Senior Managers from the KMTC Headquarters.

 The meeting’s main agenda was to discuss progress on scaling up the College’s E-learning platform.

-He commended Principals for their close collaboration with respective County Governments and National Government Constituency Development Fund, which has enabled the College enhance teaching and learning.
-He urged them to keep pursuing the partnerships as this would help KMTC develop even further as it carries out its mandate for the benefit of all Kenyans.
+The CEO commended the Principals for their close collaboration with respective County Governments and National Government Constituency Development Fund(s), which has enabled the College record growth in its asset base.
+He urged them to keep pursuing the partnerships as this would help the KMTC develop even further as it carries out its mandate for the benefit of all Kenyans.

 He affirmed that Management will continue implementing reforms and policies as directed by the Board of Directors, to enhance staff well-being and ensure students have a conducive environment for their studies.

 Additionally, the CEO asked Principals to prudently utilize resources allocated to them to ensure the public receive efficient and effective services, and for continuity of key operations in the College during this period.

 Deputy Director (Academics) Mrs. Nancy Michire said for College to ensure continuity in learning during this period and even in the future, lecturers and students have been equipped with more knowledge and skills on the E-learning platform.
 Corporation Secretary CS Dr. Miriam Muthoka called upon all to enforce the provisions of the approved College policies to strengthen internal processes and procedures in a bid to enhance compliance and governance as well as be in line with emerging government reforms.